Candidate Members of the VMP/EMP Disk System of the Galaxy from the SkyMapper and SAGES Surveys: Introduction

-The SkyMapper Southern Survey Data Release 2 \citep[SMSS DR2;][]{Onken2019} was carefully re-calibrated by \citet{Huang2021a}, and used by \citet{Huang2022} to derive stellar parameters, luminosity classifications, and metallicity estimates for over 24 million stars in the Southern Hemisphere, based on colors formed by combinations of the SMSS narrow/medium-band $u$ and $v$ filter magnitudes and the $G_{\rm BP}$ magnitude obtained from the ultra wide-band prism spectra from $Gaia$.
+The SkyMapper Southern Survey Data Release 2 \citep[SMSS DR2;][]{Onken2019} was carefully recalibrated by \citet{Huang2021a}, and used by \citet{Huang2022} to derive stellar parameters, luminosity classifications, and metallicity estimates for over 24 million stars in the Southern Hemisphere.
+These authors derived effective temperatures ($T_{\rm eff}$) by adopting metallicity-dependent $T_{\rm eff}$-color relations constructed from Gaia $(G_{\rm BP}-G_{\rm RP})_0$, LAMOST $T_{\rm eff}$, and [Fe/H].
+The effective temperature scale of LAMOST has been shown to agree with that of direct measurements \citep{Huang2015b}.
+They adopted Bayesian distance estimates \citep{Bailer-Jones2021} and ages from the PAdova and tRieste Stellar Evolutionary Code \citep[\texttt{PARSEC};][]{Bressan2012,Marigo2017} isochrones.
+In addition, an empirical metallicity-dependent stellar-locus method \citep{Yuan2015} was used to estimate the photometric metallicity, with combinations of the SMSS narrow/medium $u$- and $v$-band filter magnitudes, the $G_{\rm BP}$ magnitude from the $Gaia$ ultra wide band prism spectra, and a maximum likelihood approach \citep{Huang2022}.

-The recently completed Stellar Abundance and Galactic Evolution Survey (SAGES; \citealt{Fan2023}), which employs similar, but not identical, filters to SMSS, has been similarly adopted by \citet{Huang2023} to obtain stellar parameters, luminosity classifications, and metallicity estimates for nearly 26 million stars in the Northern Hemisphere.
+The recently completed SAGES \citep{Fan2023}, which employs similar, but not identical, filters to SMSS, has been employed by \citet{Huang2023} to obtain stellar parameters, luminosity classifications, and metallicity estimates for nearly 26 million stars in the Northern Hemisphere.

-Here we identify 7,635 VMP and 402 EMP candidate stars with disk-like orbits populating the rapidly rotating disk system of the MW (v$_{\phi} > $ 150 \kms), selected from a subset of roughly 11.5 million stars from the SMSS and SAGES photometric surveys with available radial velocities (RVs), proper motions, and other astrometric data from which full space motions are derived.
-We approximately separate stars with disk-like from halo-like orbits by two criteria that have been commonly used in the literature, then consider their relative fractions at low metallicities.
+Here we identify 1,496 VMP and 61 EMP candidate stars with disk-like orbits populating the rapidly rotating disk system of the MW (v$_{\phi} > $ 150 \kms), selected from a subset of roughly 11.5 million stars from the SMSS and SAGES photometric surveys with available radial velocities (RVs), proper motions, and other astrometric data from which full space motions are derived.
+We approximately separate stars with disk-like orbits from stars with halo-like orbits by two criteria that have been commonly used in the literature \citep{Haywood2018,DiMatteo2020,Mardini2022a,Bellazzini2024}, and then consider their relative fractions at low metallicities.